donini/wordpress-automation/README.md

 # WORDPRESS-AUTOMATION

-This boilerplate create automations for Wordpress projects.
+This can be called "framework" that create automations for some common tasks in Wordpress projects.
 It turn more easer the developer's life.

 Functions included:

+*   Download Wordpress
+*   Configure Wordpress
+*   Install Wordpress
+*   Update Wordpress
 *   [Create new theme](#create-new-theme-development)
 *   [Build styles](#build-styles) into one minified file
 *   [Build javascript](#build-scripts) into one hint and minified file